-4.4 Very Low Capacity fixed links in the 400 MHz bandFootnote 4
+4.1 Very low capacity fixed links in the 400 MHz bandFootnote 4

-4.4.1 The licensing of Very Low Capacity fixed links in the bands below 890 MHz is governed by Radio Systems Policy 004.
+The licensing of very low capacity fixed links in the bands below 890 MHz is governed by Radio systems policy-004.
 Fixed links will be assigned on a primary basis in the sub-bands 414‑415 MHz and 419-420 MHz (Duplex Block B, see section 5.4) and may be assigned on a secondary non‑interference basis with respect to land mobile services in the other sub-bands included in this SRSP, except as stipulated under the provisions of RP-013.

-4.4.2 The maximum number of RF channels (frequencies) assignable will depend on the nature of the service and the geographic location of the proposed fixed system as described in the Radio Systems Policy RP‑004, Policy for the Licensing of Very Low Capacity Point to Point Links in the Band 30-890 MHz.
+The maximum number of RF channels (frequencies) assignable will depend on the nature of the service and the geographic location of the proposed fixed system as described in the Radio Systems Policy RP‑004, Policy for the Licensing of Very Low Capacity Point to Point Links in the Band 30-890 MHz.

-4.4.5 Fixed system equipment with a necessary bandwidth greater than 16 kHz (greater than a voice channel) must be certified in accordance with the requirements of Section 1.4 and Appendix B of Radio Standard Procedure 101.
+Fixed system equipment with a necessary bandwidth greater than 16 kHz (greater than a voice channel) must be certified in accordance with the requirements of section 1.4 and appendix B of Radio standard procedure-101.

-4.5 Single frequency operation utilizing the base/repeater transmit frequency (known as talk-around) beyond the service area of a paired frequency system may be permitted on a case-by-case basis as an adjunct to the paired frequency system.
+Single frequency operation utilizing the base/repeater transmit frequency (known as talk around) beyond the service area of a paired frequency system may be permitted on a case by-case basis as an adjunct to the paired frequency system.
 Such operation may be permitted within the authorized service area at the discretion of the system operator and will be on a non-interference basis to the other users in the case of a service provider in the land mobile service.

 5.1 Arrangements with the United States of AmericaFootnote 5